ABOUT SUSTAINABLE INFRASTRUCTURE FOUNDATION (SIF)

 Ms. Ghorayeb has nearly 20 years of experience in global investment and before joining CDPQ, she held the position of President at Aquilae Capital Inc. in Montréal, was Vice-President at J.P.
 Morgan Asset Management in London and an Associate at TIAA-CREF in New York, and at TEQ and Tridome Construction in Montréal.

 Ms. Ghorayeb has a Master of Science in Finance from New York University and she earned both her Master of Engineering in Construction Management and Bachelor of Arts in Urban Planning from Concordia University.
+She is a board member of the Concordia University Faculty of Engineering and Computer Science.

 While accepting the appointment, Ms. Ghorayeb said, “The G20 has recently reiterated the importance of achieving sustainable infrastructure to meet the Sustainable Development Goals by 2030.
 SOURCE will play an increasingly strategic role in developing high-quality infrastructure, as stated by the MDBs and IFIs who attended the last edition of SIF’s Annual Meeting, hosted by the World Bank Group in Washington D.C., in April.”